sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 reg = Registry(session, database_name="SE_DEMO_DB", schema_name="ML_REGISTRY")
 ```

-###
+### 3: Snowpark ML Functions

 The new Snowpark ML functions make it super easy to train open-source models on optimized and scalable Snowflake compute.

 We can set up a code block that allows us to easily train a linear regression model with just a few lines.

 You will use the warehouse view locations that you generated in your sigma workbook in the session table calls below:

 ```python
 from snowflake.ml.modeling.linear_model import LinearRegression